DevExpress-Examples/xaf-how-to-sort-a-listview-in-code/Readme.md

     }
     ```

-This approach allows you to sort both nested and root list views, and will work if the server mode is enabled in the list view.
+This approach allows you to sort both nested and root list views, and works if server mode is enabled in the list view.

 ## Documentation